-Safely settled in sculpted seats, we wove our way through the labyrinth freeways that connect the disparate pieces of San Diego.
+Safely settled in sculpted seats, we wove our way through the labyrinth of freeways that connect the disparate pieces of San Diego.
 Neighborhoods, shopping malls, schools, even open spaces whizzed by.

 As we neared downtown, out our side windows we were surprised to see a community wholly unlike any other we’d passed.
 A city within the city; colorful tents, creased dirty cardboard panels, a blanket hung from a tree branch, scattered sleeping bags, parked shopping carts brimming with belongings and bulging shopping bags.
 It was a place of unplanned belonging, scattered around every corner, up and down alleyways for miles.